zachvin/labelling-instructions/README.md

     print(f"An error occurred: {e}")
 ```

-* You can either pull the file from github or copy the contents seen here into a new file.
+* You can either pull the file from GitHub or copy the contents seen here into a new file.
 Once copied three variables will need to be replaced: `YOUR_API_KEY`, `PROJECT_ID`, and `path/to/output`.

 * The `YOUR_API_KEY` needs to be replaced with your specific API key.
 While keeping the terminal running Lable Studio active open a web browser and type or paste `http://localhost:8080/api/current-user/token` into the address bar.
 As long as Label Studio is running this will return your individual API key.
 Copy the API key value and paste it into the script in place of `YOUR_API_KEY`.